This website uses cookies to ensure you get the best experience on our website. Learn more

 Location Child survival

-Our objective for this campaign is to cost-effectively save children’s lives by reducing the number of children dying from malaria, pneumonia and diarrhoea.
+Our objective for this campaign was to cost-effectively save children’s lives by reducing the number of children dying from malaria, pneumonia and diarrhoea.
 To do this, we expanded our successful, evidence-based child survival campaign from a regional to national level in Burkina Faso.
-Modelling suggests that this campaign could save the lives of approximately 3,300 children under 5.
+Modelling suggests that this campaign saved the lives of an estimated 3,926 children under five and 128 mothers, at an estimated cost per life saved of USD $478.

 Burkina Faso

-Our radio campaign will broadcast from October 2019 to September 2021 on 33 radio stations in Burkina Faso.
+Our radio campaign was broadcast from October 2019 to September 2021 on 33 radio stations in Burkina Faso.

 Science

 We conducted a randomised controlled trial (RCT) which demonstrated that mass media campaigns can increase life-saving treatment-seeking behaviours for children with symptoms of malaria, pneumonia or diarrhoea.
-Modelling suggested that a national scale up of the tested radio campaign would save an estimated 3,300 lives and would be a highly cost-effective way of saving lives – at $602 USD per life saved.
-This is what we set out to do.
+Modelling suggests this campaign saved the lives of an estimated 3,926 children under five and 128 mothers, at an estimated cost per life saved of USD $478.

 Stories

 In 2020, we ran focus group discussions with families in different regions of Burkina Faso to understand the barriers to care-seeking for malaria, pneumonia and diarrhoea, as well as maternal health, nutrition and sanitation and hygiene behaviours.
-A widespread barrier to behaviour change that we discovered was the belief that breastmilk alone does not meet 0-6 month old children’s nutrition needs.
-Based on insights like these, our team in Burkina Faso are producing 104 dramatic and 40 informational radio spots to enable caregivers to recognise malaria, pneumonia and diarrhoea symptoms, and help them to seek prompt and affordable treatment.
-We are also producing spots encouraging parents to attend antenatal care and to breastfeed exclusively for the first 6 months.
+A widespread barrier to behaviour change that we discovered was the belief that breastmilk alone does not meet 0–6-month-old children’s nutrition needs.
+Based on insights like these, our team in Burkina Faso produced new dramatic and informational radio spots to enable caregivers to recognise malaria, pneumonia and diarrhoea symptoms, and help them to seek prompt and affordable treatment.
+Spots also encouraged parents to attend antenatal care and to breastfeed exclusively for the first 6 months.

 Saturation

-We will broadcast our campaign for 24 months on 33 radio stations, in the 10 most widely spoken languages in Burkina Faso.
-Radio spots will be broadcast 10 times per day to ensure they reach the largest audience.
+We broadcast our campaign for 24 months on 33 radio stations, in the 10 most widely spoken languages in Burkina Faso.
+Radio spots were broadcast 10 times per day to ensure they reach the largest audience.

-We are also working with our radio station partners to create and broadcast interactive phone-in shows two hours per night, 6 nights per month on 17 of these stations.
-This format presents listeners with stories they can relate to and invites them to discuss the key behaviours, allowing the community to engage with the content collectively and in depth.
+We also worked with our radio station partners to create and broadcast interactive phone-in shows two hours per night, 6 nights per month on 17 of these stations.
+This format presented listeners with stories they could relate to and invited them to discuss the key behaviours, allowing the community to engage with the content collectively and in depth.

 The Christening